Ways to get screened for colon cancer

 compare screening options

-Where do I take this test?
+Where do I test?

-At Home2
+At home1

-At Home2
+At home1

 How often do I need to get screened?